-'''

----- September

-2001.....

-NewsEdge

-Corporation A

-provider of real-

-time news and

-information

-products and

-services to

-corporations and

-professional

-service firms

-worldwide.
-July

-2001.....

-Harcourt General

-Inc. (select

-Higher education

-and lifelong

-learning

-businesses)

-businesses.
-June

-2001.....

-First Call

-Corporation

-(acquired 48% A

-provider of realtime, commingled

-minority interest

-not previously

-owned broker

-research, analyst

-estimates, by

-Thomson) workflow

-and technology-

-based solutions.

-September

-2000.....

-Primark

-Corporation A

-provider of

-financial and

-economic

-information

-products and

-solutions to

-financial,

-corporate and

-governmental

-decision-makers

-globally.

-September

-2000.....
-The

-Carson Group A

-financial

-information

-organization

-specializing in

-global

-shareholder

-research and

-related advisory

-services.
-May

-2000.....

-Dialog's

-Information

-Services Division

-An online

-information

-service provider.

-March

-'''
+Date Company Description September 2001 NewsEdge Corporation A provider of real-time news and information products and services to corporations and professional service firms worldwide.
+July 2001 Harcourt General Inc. (select businesses) Higher education and lifelong learning businesses.
+June 2001 First Call Corporation (acquired 48% minority interest not previously owned by Thomson) A provider of real-time, commingled broker research, analyst estimates, workflow and technology-based solutions.
+September 2000 Primark Corporation A provider of financial and economic information products and solutions to financial, corporate and governmental decision-makers globally.
+September 2000 The Carson Group A financial information organization specializing in global shareholder research and related advisory services.
+May 2000 Dialog's Information Services Division An online information service provider.
+March 2000 Prometric A provider of computer-based testing and assessment services July 1999 Macmillan Library Reference USA A provider of encyclopedia-type publications.
+July 1999 Editorial Aranzadi SA A publisher of a wide range of publications for legal practitioners and students in Spain.